CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 CAD will remain valuable for complex special requirements.
 But for the mass market of standard packaging, Web-to-Pack will become the new norm.

-With PackQ, companies can meet today’s needs — speed, transparency, automation — and prepare for tomorrow’s trends:
+With packQ, companies can meet today’s needs — speed, transparency, automation — and prepare for tomorrow’s trends:

 - Batch size one (unique packaging per order)